 Student privacy concerns – Students did not ask to go online or agree to video themselves.
 There are ethical concerns about student privacy.

-Bandwidth resources concerns – We are already hearing of students having bandwidth issues and issues of exams being submitted as incomplete when students are using their phones to take exams in Blackboard; this will increase when they are also recording themselves.
+Bandwidth resources concerns – We are already hearing of students having bandwidth issues and issues of exams being submitted as incomplete when students are using their phones to take exams in in the LMS; this will increase when they are also recording themselves.

 No budget to extend usage – Respondus is offering their tools for free only through July of 2020.

 Ignores Academic Integrity Task Force recommendation.

 Does not encourage authentic assessment.

 The LMS Governance Committee also voted unanimously on March 27, 2020 to deliver the following message concerning any type of video remote proctoring:

 The LMS Governance Committee strongly advises all faculty to NOT require that any students record themselves taking any assessment.
 This includes not using Zoom, Panopto, Youtube or Blackboard Collaborate for recording.
 The Coulter Faculty Commons is assembling resources on how to create alternative assessments that can be used in various disciplines.